CodeMaster7000/Boolean-Logic-Gates/README.md

-# Boolean Gates
+# Boolean Logic Gates

-A set of JavaScript programs to demonstrate Boolean gates.
+A set of JavaScript programs to demonstrate Boolean logic gates.